 The federal income tax is a voluntary system — but paying it is not optional.
 The IRS relies on each income earner to voluntarily report their income and calculate the taxes they owe when they file a tax return each year.

 The first federal income tax was levied during the Civil War, but court rulings following the war declared the income tax unconstitutional.
 The federal income tax was reinstated with the passage of the 16th Amendment in 1913.

 In addition to the federal income tax, you may also have to pay state or local income tax depending on where you live.

-The remaining eight states do not collect income taxes.
+The remaining seven states do not collect income taxes.

 - South Dakota